gskril/twitter-discord-notifications/README.md

 	```

-## How To Run 24/7
+## How to Run It 24/7 in the Cloud
 1. [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy) then press "Manage App"
 2. Go to the Settings tab of your new project in Heroku and press "Reveal Config Vars"
-3. Add the following keys, then enter the values as you would in step 4 from the above section:
-	- twitterApikey
-	- twitterAccessToken
-	- twitterApiSecretKey
-	- twitterAccessTokenSecret
+3. Configure your Twitter API, Discord Webook, and enter the Twitter handle you want to monitor
 4. To keep the app running 24/7, create a free account on [UptimeRobot](https://uptimerobot.com/signUp) and configure a monitor
 	- Once logged in press "Add New Monitor"
 	- Select the type "HTTPS"